bepaald/get_signal_desktop_key/README.md

 This program depends on
 - A c++ compiler, supporting c++17
-- dbus (make sure to install the development package if your distro provides them separately, eg: `libdbus-1-dev`)
+- dbus (make sure to install the development package if your distro provides them separately, for example on Debian: `libdbus-1-dev`)
 - openssl (again, development package)

 # Compile